deelykos/My-Outreachy-contribution/README.md

-# Outreachy contribution on wikimedia
+# Outreachy contribution
-This repository contains my code for the wikimedia project
+This repository contains my code for the Outreachy projects